 In order to reinforce the transparency and efficiency of the activities of state-owned enterprises (hereinafter the SOEs) and as part of the introduction of the good governance principles, state-owned public and private limited liability companies shall have independent members elected to collegial bodies, and since 1 March 2015, the same will apply to members of boards of directors at state enterprises.
 Members of the SOE collegial bodies are nominated by the nomination committee, which has been approved by the Government.

 The Governance Coordination Centre advises the institutions implementing owner’s rights on the formation of the boards of directors.
-The GCC also appoints one of the seven members of nomination committee for the board of directors at state enterprises.
+The GCC also appoints one of the five members of nomination committee for the board of directors at state enterprises.